pingfu/pingfu.github.io/_posts/2011-08-11-creating-a-self-installing-windows-service-with-csharp.markdown

 tags: c#
 ---

 Services are not presented as a thing of beauty in .net, in fact typically creating a service is gut wrenchingly awful.
 There are multiple design time components to drop in, and for some reason position as icons, multiple classes for your Service, your ServiceInstaller, ServiceBase.
-Then you meet the InstallUtil.exe, so much example code relies on the use of [InstallUtil.exe][googlesearch]!
+Then you meet the InstallUtil.exe, so much example code relies on the use of [InstallUtil.exe][googlesearch].
 Finally, packaging it all together into an installer.
-It's really quite disgusting.
+Really, it's all quite disgusting.

 There is a better way.
 We can create a self installing Windows service using c# and pure code. in a single .cs file should we choose: two classes, and managed code.
 I’m going to show you how.
 To demonstrate the simplicity of this we’re not going to use Visual Studio, we’ll use Notepad++ (or whichever your preferred editor of choice happens to be) and will compile by hand using the command line tool csc.exe.